-(This is the 4th and final post on my series: Why I Write/Post So Much About the “Gay” Issue.
+(This is the 4th and final post on my series: Why I Write/Post So Much On the LGBTQ Topic.
 Thank you for taking the time to better understand where I’m coming from and why.
 Make sure to check out Part I: Gay Balloons and Star Wars Legos, Part II: Speaking of Jesus…, and Part III: And Yet it Moves)

 THE BIBLE IS A TRICKY BUSINESS